Late Season Planting for Autumn or Christmas Potato Harvest

 Late Season Planting.
 Christmas Dinner 2024 - lets start planning!

 The delight of homegrown, tender new potatoes on Christmas Day is closer than you may think and possible with a little know how.

 It’s useful to know what makes a winter seed potato.
 The simple answer is that they have been in cold storage all spring to delay their growth and taken out from June so that they are ready to start their plant-to-harvest cycle.
 The timings are usually given for spring planting and it must be remembered that there is not as much heat or light in the autumn and so plants will take longer and the yields may be less.
-A potato planted in July or August can produce your ‘roasties’ and new baby potatoes for Christmas Day!
+A potato planted in the summer can produce your ‘roasties’ and new baby potatoes for Christmas Day!
 Depending on where you are, we would say mid-August would be the latest you could plant, however, we envisage most customers will plant by the end of July.
 But of course, rules are made to be broken - we had customers planting in early September in 2022 with great results .
 This could be done in a greenhouse or polutunnel.
 Your feedback on growing late potatoes is most welcome as we are on a learning curve with our customers.

 It’s also useful to know that potatoes harvested in summer require a period of dormancy before they can be used as seed potatoes, so replanting any harvested straight away won’t work.
 Potatoes planted in late summer do not need to be chitted as the ground is warm enough to start growth, however you could chit them for a week or two if desired.

 How to grow potatoes indoors for Christmas harvests